AjayChohan1/english-premier-league-capstone-project/README.md

 ## 🧩 Dashboard Design

 ### Features:
+- ## 🖥️ Streamlit Integration

+The dashboard is built using Streamlit for rapid deployment and interactivity.

+### Key Streamlit Features:
+- `st.slider` for dynamic player comparisons
+- `st.selectbox` for filtering by club or season
+- `st.plotly_chart` for interactive visuals

+**User Experience Enhancements**:
+- Responsive layout for desktop and mobile
+- Tooltip integration for stat explanations
-- Interactive filters (season, club, player role)
+- Interactive filters (season, club role)
-- Sliders for player comparisons
+- Sliders for team comparisons
 - Insight pop-ups and performance cards

 ### Communication Strategy: